Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Results and Discussion

 \section{Results and Discussion}

-This section discusses the numerical simulation results for the application of TD3 based controller to batch transesterification process.
-We have compared the performance of TD3 with respect to other continuous RL algorithms such as DDPG, and dicrete action-space RL algorithms such as DQN, and Q-learning with Gaussian process (GP) as the function approximator.
-The above-mentioned algorithms are trained using two types of reward functions that resemble PI reward and PID reward, respectively.
-We have also introduced batch-to-batch variations and evaluated the comparative performance of both TD3 and DDPG algorithms in this section.
+This section discusses the numerical simulation results for the application of TATD3 based controller to two batch processes.
+We have compared the performance of TATD3 with respect to other continuous RL algorithms such as TD3, DDPG, and discrete action-space RL algorithms such as DQN and Q-learning with Gaussian process (GP) \cite{rasmussen2004gaussian} as the function approximator.
+The algorithms, as mentioned above, are trained using two types of reward functions that resemble PI reward and PID reward, respectively.
+We have also introduced batch-to-batch variations and evaluated the comparative performance of TATD3, TD3 and DDPG algorithms in this section.